-Managing the Male Sex Drive
+Managing the Male Sex Drive (Updated)

 by Henry Makow Ph.D.

-At age 12, in 1961 I saw the movie Spartacus.
+At age 12, in 1961 I saw the movie Spartacus, directed by Stanley Kubrick.

-In one scene the camera focuses on Kirk Douglas' face as Jean Simmons sheds her gown.
+In one scene, the camera focuses on Kirk Douglas' face as Jean Simmons sheds her gown.
 His face is full of wonderment and awe, lighted by the mystical glow seeming to emanate from her naked body but actually from the fire.

 The scene made a profound impression on me, a boy just entering puberty.

+Romantic love is our ersatz religion.
+Sexual intercourse is the holy sacrament.
 Sex is considered the most pleasurable and profound experience life has to offer.

 "So you see I have come to doubt/ All that I once held as true/ I stand alone without beliefs/ The only truth I know is you."

 "An erotomania is abroad through our civilization," Francis Parker Yockey wrote in 1948.
-It is "the identification of 'happiness' with sexual love, holding it up as the great value, before which all honour, duty, patriotism, consecration of Life to a higher aim, must give way." ( Imperium, 297)
+It is "the identification of 'happiness' with sexual love, holding it up as the great value, before which all honor, duty, patriotism, consecration of Life to a higher aim, must give way." ( Imperium, 297)

 PROCREATION OR RECREATION?

-In Plato's Republic Socrates says that when he finally lost his sex drive in old age, he felt as if he had been " released from the jaws of a wild beast."
+In Plato's Republic, Socrates says that when he finally lost his sex drive in old age, he felt as if he had been " released from the jaws of a wild beast."

-For men, the goal is to control our sex drive rather than to be controlled by it (or by women.)
+For men, the goal should be to control our sex drive rather than to be controlled by it (or by women.)
 How do men do this if they cannot find a compatible mate ?

-Obviously most masturbate and many use pornography as an aid.
+Obviously, most masturbate and many use pornography as an aid.
 Most men would be thinking of nothing else if they didn't relieve the pressure in this way.

 But, as a sensible teenager said to me recently: "If I need to look at pictures, well then I don't really need to do it."
-His focus is on managing his sex drive not on dissipation.
+His focus is on managing his sex drive, not on dissipation.
 By masturbating every few days, he can be "cool" with girls.